pdav5883/bowl-pickem/README.md

 ## TODO
 - Functional
 	- Scoreboard locking on frontend and backend
+	- Bug where show_results=1, show_picks=0 and played games show up as red b/c of ?
 	- General error handling with message sent from backend
 	- Error cases
 		- Check name submitted is not reused
 		- Check picks were submitted with GID matching sel
 		- Validate number of picks in each category on backend
+	- Make sure that category is added to pick cell on advanced scoreboard
 - Cosmetic
 	- BLR about
 	- Show points remaining